Anti-Defamation League: Wikipedia determination of unreliability on the Israeli–Palestinian conflict

 In June 2024, the community of the English Wikipedia reached a consensus that the ADL was "generally unreliable" on the topic of the Israeli–Palestinian conflict, including "the intersection of antisemitism and the [Israeli–Palestinian] conflict, such as labeling pro-Palestinian activists as antisemitic".
 It was part of a three-part discussion on the ADL: one on its reliability on the Israeli-Palestinian conflict, another focused on antisemitism more broadly and the third part on the hate symbols database maintained by the organization.
 An English Wikipedia administrator who evaluated the community's consensus for this discussion said there was substantial evidence that the ADL acted as a "pro-Israeli advocacy group" that has published unretracted misinformation "to the point that it taints their reputation for accuracy and fact checking regarding the Israeli-Palestinian conflict", as well as that it has a habit "of conflating criticism of the Israeli government's actions with antisemitism".
 Wikipedia's perennial sources list noted "that outside of the topic of the Israel/Palestine conflict, the ADL is a generally reliable source, including for topics related to hate groups and extremism in the U.S."

 The ADL condemned the downgrade, alleging it was part of a "campaign to delegitimize" the organization.
 The decision was also criticized by over 40 Jewish organizations, including Jewish Federations of North America, B'nai B'rith International and HIAS.
 The Wikimedia Foundation said in response, "The Foundation has not, and does not, intervene in decisions made by the community about the classification of a source".

 James Loeffler of Johns Hopkins University, a professor of modern Jewish history, commented that the English Wikipedia's decision was a "significant hit" to the credibility of the ADL.
 Dov Waxman, professor of Israel studies, said that if "Wikipedia and other sources and the journalists start ignoring the ADL's data, it becomes a real issue for Jewish Americans who are understandably concerned about the rise of antisemitism".
 Mira Sucharov, a professor of political science at Carleton University, said the decision was "a sign that the Jewish community needs better institutions".

 In a July 2024 Tablet magazine article titled "Wikipedia's Jewish Problem", Izabella Tabarovsky, a scholar of the history of antisemitism, wrote that "Jewish people and the Jewish story are under an unprecedented global assault, and Wikipedia is being used as a weapon in this war.
 Yet there are no signs that Wikimedia—which washes its hands of any decision-making responsibility with regard to Wikipedia's content yet raises millions off its back—recognizes its role and responsibility at this moment."
 Tabarovsky continued, "It's crucial that we understand that the attack on the ADL in this case is actually an attack on any source of unbiased information about Jews or Israel."

-Historian Shira Klein criticized a 2025 ADL report that cited her work to accuse Wikipedia of antisemitism, saying that the report "had nothing to do with antisemitism, and everything to do with controlling the narrative about Israel."